Polynesian tattoo symbol: breath

 Polynesian tattoo symbol: breath of life

-Te hā: (Maori) s. breath, essence, sound.
+Te ha: (Maori) s. breath, essence, sound.

-Often referred as the "breath of life" (tihei mauri ora), breath is very important in Polynesian cultures and tattoos.
+Often referred to as the "breath of life" (tihei mauri ora), breath is deeply important in Polynesian cultures and tattoos.
+It is the root for words like hau (vital essence) and hauora (health, vigor).

-The traditional Māori greeting, or Hongi, is performed by two people pressing their noses and foreheads together, and it symbolizes the exchange of breath between them.
+The traditional Maori greeting, or Hongi, is performed by two people pressing their noses and foreheads together, symbolizing the exchange of breath between them.

 Hongi, Maori traditional greeting